web3data/web3data-js/docs/api.md

 #### getLogs(id, filterOptions)

-Retrieves the block logs executed at a specific block
+Retrieves the block logs executed at a specific block.